-Døgnvill is a kind of arctic, yet urban, music festival.
-Tromsø is located 500 miles above the Arctic Circle and it was definitely the coldest festival I’ve ever been to.
-You could see snow-capped mountains from the festival area and cold air vapor were clearly visible from the singers.
+Døgnvill is a kind of arctic music festival, where snow-capped mountains are seen from the festival area and cold air vapor exhumed from the bands on stage.
 Most festivals I’ve been to have had very strict policy regarding under-aged visitors and alcohol, but this one was clearly an exception.
 Perhaps to survive the cold rain?

-However, this was their fourth year as a festival and several well-known artists had defied the cold to get here.
+However, this was their fourth year as a festival and several well-known artists had turned up to defy the chilly weather.
 The Tromsø-originating band Bel Canto had their original band setting for the first time in 20 years, including Geir Jenssen of Biosphere fame.

 The national heroes of a-ha entered the stage on Friday and people loved every second of it.
 Morten Harket charmed the ladies and showed that he can still take the higher notes, even though he managed to crack the voice during the high notes of Stay on these roads.
 Anneli Drecker from Bel Canto joined the stage for two songs.